kubukoz/blog/mdoc/asking-better-questions.md

 Being aware of this pitfall is incredibly useful: we can fight against it.

 Consider if you're **asking the right question**.
 Give your audience a sneak peek of "the bigger picture" of what you're trying to get done.
+This will allow them to suggest a better way to do that, if there is one.

+## Search

+In general, exploration in search of a solution can be very productive, and serve as a great learning experience.
+There are many places to look in, though, so here are a couple ideas to get you started.

+### Search engines

+Use a search engine - it can be Google, Bing, DuckDuckGo, or whatever you use.
+Run some basic searches and sift through a couple pages of the results.

+### Knowledge bases

+For [OSS](https://en.wikipedia.org/wiki/Open-source_software) projects, this could be GitHub Issues or Discussions - maybe the question you meant to post has already been asked.
+Maybe the bug you encountered has already been reported and then closed as "not a bug".
+Who knows, maybe it's been fixed and will be available in the next release!

+At work, you can often find useful nuggets of information on Slack or your team's Wiki.

+### Documentation

+If you can find it, reach for the documentation.
+If you can't - you can start by asking about that.

+Documentation could also be code or a product brief.
+You may be able to gather some information about why what you're trying to do doesn't work, and maybe even figure out **a way to fix it** - always useful information to bring in a bug report.

+## Update your software

+Ensure that the problem is visible on **the latest available version** of the software you're having problems with.

+Sometimes we use older versions of software without being aware of a more recent release, or there's been a change in the project that **hasn't yet been released** - we can only try it out after switching to a snapshot/nightly distribution channel.
+This isn't strictly necessary, but it may obviate the need for posting an issue.

+Even if you're stuck on an older version, it's good to know whether the problem has been seen before.

 ## Maybe it's you